T.A. Marryshow: Later career

 Marryshow co-founded the Grenada Workingmen’s Association in 1931 and in 1945 was appointed as the first president of the Caribbean Labour Congress, the first attempt to bring together regional labour unions.
-For reasons of ill-health he sold The West Indian newspaper in 1934.
+For reasons of ill-health, he sold The West Indian newspaper in 1934.
 His financial situation was also poor and would remain so until his death.
 Towards the end of his political career, the status quo in Grenada was challenged by the more populist politics of Eric Gairy, who would go on to become the country’s first prime minister.
 In the first election under full adult suffrage in 1951, Marryshow retained his seat, but Gairy's party took six of the eight available.
 However, Marryshow was made Deputy President of the Legislative Council.

-In June 1953 he was invited to the Coronation of Elizabeth II in London.
+In June 1953, he was invited to the Coronation of Elizabeth II in London, and celebrated her visit to Jamaica as a "dream come true", to have a reigning Sovereign visit the Caribbean.
 Having thus made the transformation from being a rebel to almost an establishment figure, Marryshow continued to work towards the establishment of a West Indies Federation, which eventually started in 1958 and which he described as his dream come true.
 He was nominated to represent Grenada as a Senator in the Upper House of the Federation's Parliament.
 He died in the same year and thus did not live to see the collapse of his dreams; the Federation was dissolved after just four years, in 1962.